sebastienrousseau/dotfiles/README.md

 ## 🚀 Getting Started

-### 🔧 Installation

 We are so delighted that you have decided to try Dotfiles, and are sure that you will find Dotfiles unique and helpful.

 Dotfiles seeks to bring you high quality and easy to use standalone and modular configuration files that can be used to customize your development environment across numerous computers and operating systems (macOS, Windows, Linux).

+### 🔧 Installation

 We understand that you may want to install Dotfiles without reading long manuals and lengthy documentation.
-So we have tried to make the installation process as easy as possible.
+In that respect, we have tried to make the installation process as easy as possible.

-### 📦 Prerequisites

-However, we recommend that you read the below guidelines before installing Dotfiles.
 A range of installation methods are available, and we recommend that you choose the one that best suits your needs.

+Before you begin your installation, use this information to ensure that you meet all the hardware, software, and system requirements for installing Dotfiles.

+#### 📋 System Requirements

+You need a modern operating system to install Dotfiles.
+Here's an non-exhaustive list of the recommended operating systems that we support.

+If you don't see your operating system listed, it may still work, but we have yet been able to test it.
+If you have any issues, please let us know.

+- macOS 10.15 or later
+- Windows 10 or later
+- A Debian based distribution (Debian, Ubuntu, PoP!_OS, Zorin OS, Q4OS, Kali Linux, Devuan, Deepin, etc.)

 ![divider][divider]

-### ✔️ Requirements
+#### ✔️ Software Requirements

-The following requirements are needed to install Dotfiles:
+The following programs must be installed on your system to install Dotfiles:

 - [**Bash**][bash] - a shell, or command language interpreter, for the GNU operating system.